fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/9/text.md

-Now that we're in the src/main/java/kioto/plain directory, let's complete the PlainProcessor.java file with the content of Listing 4.10.
+Now that we're in the src/main/java/kioto/plain directory, let's have  look at the `PlainProcessor.java` file:

-The following is the content of Listing 4.10, PlainProcessor.java (part 2):
+The following is the content of `PlainProcessor.java` (part 2):

 ```
  public final void process() {